Why static SAST benchmarks rot, and what quarterly rotation fixes

 | Language & framework coverage | Unchanged across rotations |

 - Unmemorizable but comparable.
-A new seed yields fresh variants drawn from the same pools.
-Nothing you trained on last quarter appears this quarter, yet a 2026.2 score and a 2026.3 score are measuring the same thing.
+This quarter’s files are fresh, so nothing you trained on last quarter shows up, yet a 2026.2 score and a 2026.3 score are measuring the same thing.

 Why balance matters more than it looks

 Holding the corpus at 50% vulnerable and 50% safe isn’t cosmetic.
 It’s what makes the score resistant to the laziest possible gaming strategy: flag everything.
-On a balanced corpus, a tool that reports every file as vulnerable catches every true positive — and every false positive too.
+On a balanced corpus, a tool that reports every file as vulnerable catches every true positive, and every false positive right along with it.
 Its detection rate and false-alarm rate cancel, and it scores roughly zero.
 A benchmark that is mostly vulnerable would reward that tool; a balanced one exposes it.

 The point